 Brenda Meehan Social Justice-In-Action Grant

-- Include significant participation by Brandeis students, faculty and/or staff, as well as by one or more invited off-campus guests.
+- Include significant participation by Brandeis students, faculty, and/or staff, and/or by one or more invited off-campus guests

-- A brief (no more than 100 word) statement providing background on the relevant experience of each proposed off-campus speaker
+- a brief (no more than 100 words) statement providing background on the relevant experience of any proposed off-campus speaker

-- A statement that clarifies, in 500 words or less, the organization and anticipated impact of the event(s), the full set of anticipated participants, and whether or not off- campus participants have already committed to take part.
+- a statement that clarifies, in 500 words or less, the organization and anticipated impact of the event(s), the full set of anticipated participants, and whether or not off- campus participants have already committed to participate.
 The selection committee understands that it is sometimes difficult to obtain commitments prior to receiving funding, so it is not required that you be entirely certain about the line-up of participating guests.
 However, your statement should list at least one alternative option for any off-campus participant who has not yet provided a firm advance commitment.